-Collaborative Healthcare Simulation Center
+Collaborative Healthcare Simulation and Learning Center

 The mission of the Center is to provide educators and learners a state-of-the-art facility in the greater Rochester area increasing competencies and skills resulting in a proficient healthcare workforce of the future.

-Why a Community Healthcare Simulation Center?
+Why a Community Healthcare Simulation and Learning Center?

-• Minnesota needs 50K more healthcare professionals (CNA, LPN, RN) by 2030.
+Minnesota needs 50K more healthcare professionals (CNA, LPN, RN) by 2030.

-• The availability of clinical sites for nursing students has been reduced due to staffing shortages.
+The availability of clinical sites for nursing students has been reduced due to staffing shortages.

-• 20% of Nurses (RN & LPN) are over 65 years of age.
+20% of Nurses (RN & LPN) are over 65 years of age.

-• Approximately 1,250 students would benefit from increased access to the simulation-based education experience.
+Approximately 1,250 students would benefit from increased access to the simulation-based education experience.

-• In January of 2020, GRAUC was asked to spearhead a multi-institution/multi-employer effort to increase access to healthcare simluation activities.
+In January of 2020, GRAUC was asked to spearhead a multi-institution/multi-employer effort to increase access to healthcare simluation activities.

 GRAUC assembled a group representating public and private education providers, healthcare employers, and experts in simulation design and technology to advise the initial planning of the sim center project.
 Items completed by this group included:

-• Needs analysis of regional education and healthcare institutions.
+Needs analysis of regional education and healthcare institutions.

-• Co-design diversity, equity, and inclusion project to assure cultural relevance and accessibility.
+Co-design diversity, equity, and inclusion project to assure cultural relevance and accessibility.

-• Governance structure.
+Governance structure.

 Our local legislators supported this initiative.
 SF 2452/HR2521 was introduced by Senators Liz Boldon and Carla Nelson and Representatives Tina Liebling, Kim Hicks, Andy Smith, and Duane Quam.
 The result was a $475,000 Direct Appropriation Grant to fund the development of a small, prototype of the Simulation Center.